YusufBerki/streamlit-jwt-authenticator/README.md

 # Streamlit JWT Authenticator
+An authentication module to add JWT authentication via API for Streamlit applications

 ![PyPI - Version](https://img.shields.io/pypi/v/streamlit-jwt-authenticator)
 <a href="https://github.com/YusufBerki/streamlit-jwt-authenticator/blob/master/LICENSE"><img src="https://img.shields.io/github/license/YusufBerki/streamlit-jwt-authenticator"></a>

-An authentication module to add JWT authentication via API for Streamlit applications
+> [!WARNING]
+> This library is still in Alpha version and continues to be developed.
+It may contain security vulnerabilities, so please take this into consideration before using it in your project.

 ## Table of Content